system76/docs/content/desktop-environment.md

 You can install an alternative desktop environment using the instructions below.

-> **Warning:** Installing other desktop environments may affect the visual style and functionality of the default GNOME desktop (on both Ubuntu and Pop!_OS).
+> **Warning:** Installing other desktop environments may affect the visual style and functionality of the default COSMIC desktop.

 If you run into trouble while using an alternative desktop environment, you may wish to revert to the default environment.
 To ensure the default COSMIC desktop environment is installed in Pop!\_OS, install the `pop-desktop` package: